KXLAA/nartefacts/README.md

 - [ ] Notification on Delete, add a modal for delete ?
 - [ ] Dynamic messages when uploading image
 - [ ] click on toast notification to redirect to /saved
+- [ ] placeholder images when image link is missing
+- [ ] framer animations on this page
 - [ ] Gradient component (i want to do shaders ? idk may take longer)

 ## Demo